 Dreams Vallarta Bay is an all-inclusive, 5-star resort.
 This is the place to stay around here if you’re looking to live it up.

-There are some good places on Airbnb and VRBO, so you might want to look on those sites as well.
-If you’re planning on staying in PV for a week to a month, you can find some pretty good deals on places in Versalles.
+If you’re planning on staying in PV for more than a month, you can find some pretty good discounts on places in Versalles.

 Tours in Versalles

-The best way to experience Versalles awesome restaurant scene is on one of these food tours that will take you through the best places to eat in the neighborhood.
+The best way to experience Versalles awesome restaurant scene is on one of these Puerto Vallarta food tours that will take you through the best places to eat in the neighborhood.

 Eating in Versalles is a global experience now.
 There’s Caribbean, Greek, Taiwanese, Cajun, and of course, tons of amazing Mexican food.
 You can also find many healthy options here, with a solid choice of vegan and organic places.